UWNetworksLab/ufo-management-server-flask/DeploymentGuide.md

   1. Wait for Heroku to create the app...
     * If you encounter an error here with your credit card info after just creating a new account, it is an issue with Heroku.
 Simply try clicking deploy again.

+1. Enable Clock Process

+  * UfO as currently implemented uses two distinct processes (called dynos by heroku): a web process for handling requests, and a clock process to wake up and perform extra jobs based on a schedule.
+The steps below explain how to do this.
+    * TODO(eholder): Investigate how to enable the clock process automatically.

+  1. Once Heroku has finished deploying your app, click the “Manage App” button to navigate to Heroku’s management dashboard.
+  1. On the management dashboard, under the Resources tab, click the pencil icon next to the clock dyno to edit it.
+  1. Enable the clock dyno and confirm the change.

 1. Configuring Your App's Settings

   1. If you have not done this previously, you should [configure Recaptcha for login protection](DeploymentGuide.md#configuring-recaptcha-for-login-protection).